Bibekneupane404/Machine-Learning/README.md

 ### Day 9

 Today I completed multivariate analysis from CompusX videos and simultaneously also leanred some more tensor manipulation and matrix multiplication in Pytorch.

+### Day 10

+Today I learned how to use one of the most useful tool for data analysis 'pandas profiling'.
+I used titanic dataset and heart disease dataset.
+It shows the report of the whole dataset and performs univariate and multivariate analysis.
+I also learned about feature engineering (Just started introduction).

+On the other hand, I learned some basic opration like mean, median, max and min in Pytorch.